ditsmod/ditsmod/packages/return/README.md

 # About the project

-`@ditsmod/return` - it's Ditsmod module to listen value returned by a controller's route:
+`@ditsmod/return` - it's Ditsmod module to listen to value returned by a controller's route.:

 ```ts
 import { controller, Route } from '@ditsmod/core';